 The Subsidized Visiting Elective Program (SVEP) provides support for under-represented minority medical students to gain clinical exposure in the form of a month long elective at Boston Medical Center affiliate hospital of Boston University School of Medicine.
-Our goal is to increase student's consideration of the academic training programs offered at the institution.
+Our goal is to increase student's consideration of the academic residency programs offered at the institution.

 Accepted visiting students will be provided housing as well as receive reimbursement for travel and application processing fee.
 In addition, students will meet URM faculty, residents, and./or fellows, as well as have the opportunity to explore the city of Boston.

 We are currently not accepting applications for the Subsidized Visiting Elective Program, please check back in July 2015 for updates.

 - Currently enrolled full-time 3rd year medical students applying to senior elective rotations

 - Good academic standing at a LCME accredited institution

 - Individuals belonging to a group considered under-represented in medicine (Black/African-American, Hispanic/Latino, Native American, and Pacific Islander/Native Hawaiian)

 This process requires two separate applications, the Subsidized Visiting Elective Application which awards the subsidy, and the Visiting Student Application Service (VSAS) which allows students to register for an elective at Boston University School of Medicine.